Last Updated on

 A fake security camera placed at a high angle, out of reach, can also be a deterrent (though a real security camera, that records or photographs anyone that steps onto your porch, or provides surveillance to areas outside your home that might be hidden from view, might be an even better investment for some home owners that feel they could be targeted for a home invasion).

-Tens of millions of Americans live in or within a few miles of major cities with large populations of people who are not prepped with food and water, nor are they mentally prepared for a catastrophic disaster to strike.
+Tens of millions of Americans live in or within a few miles of major cities with large populations of people who are not prepping with food and water, nor are they mentally prepared for a catastrophic natural disaster to strike.

 The closer you live to any of these areas — serious trouble spots — the more danger you face to property and life following any major event that could be too much shock for a lot of people to handle.
 Even if you live a few miles away in a distant suburb, those downtown streets might lead straight to your neighborhood, and some bad cats could be heading your way shortly.

 In these circumstances, no matter how much home security or deterrents you’ve invested in, it’s not going to matter.
 After all, criminals are deterred because they’re afraid of getting caught by the police… But in a situation with massive civil unrest, the cops either don’t exist or have their hands full.
 If this happens, you’re truly in a SHTF situation – you need to get your get home bag or bug out bag and get out of dodge.
 If you don’t have one, go get a survival backpack and start putting one together.